 - 1. A pulse oximeter should be placed on right hand (pre-ductal) AND one lower extremity (post-ductal) for at least 45 seconds measuring the oxygen saturations. - 2.
 If either the pre- or post-ductal saturation is < 90%, the infant has failed the screen. - 3.
-If the pre- or post-ductal saturation is 90-94% OR there is a >3% difference between preand post-ductal saturations, the test should be repeated in 1 hour. - 4.
-If on the second measurement, the pre- or post-ductal saturation is <95% OR there is a >3% difference between the pre- and post-ductal saturations, the infant has failed the screen. - 5.
-All readings should be documented in EPIC and also filed under the CCHD screening. - 6.
-The revised screening algorithm outlines interpretations / recommendations from the American Academy of Pediatrics.
+If the pre- or post-ductal saturation is < 95% OR there is a >3% difference between preand post-ductal saturations, the test should be repeated in 1 hour. - If on the second measurement, the pre- or post-ductal saturation is <95% OR there is a >3% difference between the pre- and post-ductal saturations, the infant has failed the screen. - 5.
+All readings should be documented in EPIC and also filed under the CCHD screening. - The revised screening algorithm outlines interpretations / recommendations from the American Academy of Pediatrics.
 A "Pass" result requires no further routine testing.
-A "Fail" result in late preterm or term infants suggests the possibility of critical congenital heart defect and should be followed up with an echocardiogram.
-A "Fail" result in preterm (born at <28 weeks gestation age) infants may indicate congenital heart disease and these infants may benefit from an echocardiogram.
+A "Fail" result should be followed up with an echocardiogram.